The Best Home Remedies for Premenstrual Syndrome (PMS)

 6. Downward-Facing Dog pose (Adho Mukha Svanasana):

-The downward-facing dog pose helps to stretch the lower
+The downward-facing dog pose helps to stretch the lower back and alleviate cramps |

 Image; Depositphotos